zhijieshi/cse3666/misc/myhdl.md

 We have many ways to start Python and a Python script.
 The command could be `py`, `python`, or `python3`.
 It depends on the system and on the environment.
-On this page, we will use `py` to run a Python script, e.g., `py hello.py`.
-Replace it with the correct command on the system you use.

 ## Setting up

 The packages can be installed in many different ways.
 [The MyHDL Github Repo](https://github.com/myhdl/myhdl) lists several of them.

+### On your own computer

 If you are an admin (e.g., on your own computer) and can install packages system-wide, just run one command to install MyHDL.

 ```
 pip install myhdl

-# another way
+# another way. try python3, or py if python does not work
-py -m pip install myhdl
+python -m pip install myhdl
 ```

-To reduce the risk of conflicting packages, we can install myHDL in a virtual envrionment.
+To reduce the risk of conflicting packages, we can install MyHDL in a virtual envrionment.
 See [this section](#python-virtual-environment) for how to create a virtual environment.
 Once the virtual environment is activated, use `pip` to install MyHDL.

-Note that the system image on learning center computers, SoE virtual PCs, and UConn virutal PCs are not exactly the same.
-Stick with one system, or create one for each on your P drive.
+### Computers in Learning Center

+On computers in the Learning Center, it is better to do in Anaconda.

+* Start an Anaconda Prompt or an Anaconda Powershell Prompt.
+Search 'Anaconda' in the search box on the task bar and then click the prompt.

+* Run the pip command shown earlier.

+Use python to start Python in Anaconda Prompt. py starts a different installation of Python.

+The system image may be reset.
+So we may need to insall MyHDL again.

+### On SoE virtual PC

+On the Virtual PC, cmd.exe is disabled.
+As of September 2021, we are able to start Powershell.
+If you really want to do it on a Virtual PC, create a virtual environment on P drive.

 ## Simulate